xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 Such is the requirement of homogeneity.
 The recipe 'R(i,a)' can only depend on states before the horizon.
 If it is equal to a recipe 'R(i,b)', then this recipe also can only depend on states before the horizon.
-Thus, while it results from interferences and accumulation inside the realm of dead-lock states, it does not depend on its 'dynamics'.
+Thus, while 'R(i,b)' results from interferences and accumulation inside the realm of dead-lock states, it does not depend on its 'dynamics'.
 According to the previous discussion 'R(i,b)' is correct in the general sense.
 Thus, the derivation